hanfeisun/ChiLin/readme.rst

 This is an early-stage snapshot of ChiLin.
 To get the latest version of Chilin, please go to https://github.com/cfce/chilin

+The paper for this work is accepted by BMC Bioinformatics in Sep 2016

 Nutshell
 --------